 Labour has a major impact on Canadian fruit and vegetable production.

-Canadian producers hire Canadians first and conduct ongoing and vigorous recruitment.
-However, because agricultural jobs are generally located in rural communities and are seasonal in nature, it is impossible to hire Canadians who generally prefer year-round work and who are concentrated in urban centres.
 The fresh fruit and vegetable industry relies upon thousands of workers coming into Canada as part of the Agricultural Stream of the Temporary Foreign Worker Program (TFWP) and the Seasonal Agriculture Worker Program (SAWP) to plant, cultivate, process, harvest and pack our products.
+Because agricultural jobs are generally located in rural communities and are seasonal in nature, it is often difficult to hire Canadians who generally prefer year-round work and who are concentrated in urban centres.

 In 2019, the Canadian Horticultural Council produced a documentary to honour international farm workers.
 CPMA is a proud sponsor of ‘Heartbeat – A Celebration of International Farm Workers’, and encourages all Canadians to watch this film to better understand where their food comes from and the important role of international farm workers in Canadian agriculture.